All about Eggplant with Buttermilk Sauce

 - ⅓ cup olive oil

-- 1-½ tsp lemon thyme leaves, plus a few whole sprigs to garnish
+- 1-½ teaspoon lemon thyme leaves, plus a few whole sprigs to garnish

 - Maldon sea salt and black pepper